wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 - Is easy to implement,
 - Is as easy to use as popular IP-based broadcast protocols
 - Is fully compliant with WebRTC and RTCWEB specs
-- Enables ingestion on both traditional media platforms and WebRTC end-to-end platforms, achieving the lowest possible latency.
+- Enables ingestion on both classical media platforms and WebRTC end-to-end platforms, achieving the lowest possible latency.
 - Lowers the requirements on both hardware encoders and broadcasting services to support WebRTC.
 - Is usable both in web browsers and in standalone encoders.